gdelataillade/alarm/README.md

 An alarm feature is a great way to increase users engagement.

-For the Android part, we used `android_alarm_manager_plus` package, but to be honest it was not very intuitive.
+For the Android part, we used `android_alarm_manager_plus` package, but to be honest it was not very intuitive and incomplete.

 Then, for the iOS part, we couldn't find any package or tutorial to add this feature.

+Another issue we found is that when a user kills the app, all processes are terminated so the alarm may not ring.
+The workaround we thought about was to show a notification when the user kills the app to warn him that the alarm may not ring, He just has to reopen the app to reschedule the alarm.

 Therefore, we decided to write our own package to wrap everything and make it easy for everybody.